-Reduce the risk of buying a second hand vehicle that is stolen, has been written-off, or is financially encumbered:
+The following can reduce your risk of buying a second hand vehicle that is stolen, has been written-off, or is financially encumbered:

-- Check the vehicle's identifiers for signs of tampering
+- Check the vehicle's identifiers for signs of tampering.

-- Cross-check the vehicle's identifiers with those on the registration certificate
+- Cross-check the vehicle's identifiers with those on the registration certificate.

-- Ask for evidence of the vehicle's history including proof of purchase and receipts for major services
+- Ask for evidence of the vehicle's history, including proof of purchase and receipts for major services.

-- Consider a professional inspection
+- Consider getting a professional inspection.

-Theft of Vehicle Contents
+Theft of vehicle contents